ReneTC/laser_video/README.md

 <img src="./10_3_level_cavity/cavity_flash_plot/cavity_flash_plot.gif"/>

 Since state 3 will quickly deexite to a much more stable state 2, over 50% of the atoms can easily be excited.
-The flash now won't relaxes the atoms in state 2 because the energy is 5.00 eV.
+Now the flash will not relax atoms in state 2 because the energy is 5.00 eV, and not 2.00 eV anymore.

-Now since over 50% are excited, photons will have a higher chance of getting amplified by stimulated emission, instead of getting eaten by absorption.
+When over 50% of the atoms are excited, photons will have a higher chance of getting amplified by stimulated emission, instead of getting eaten by absorption.

 To make a working laser, we just need to run the laser for some more time.
 And to get light out, we let one mirror reflect photons 90% such that 10% of the generated radiation can be emitted out of the laser cavity.
 The mirror is called the **output coupler**, while the other 100% reflecting mirror is called a **high reflector**.

-I won't show different reflecting mirrors, but I will let the simulation run for some time, so you can see how the optical laser builds up a high number of coherent photons.
+I won't show different reflecting mirrors, but I will let the simulation run for some time, so you can see how the optical cavity builds up a high number of coherent photons.
 (Click the image below or [this link](https://www.youtube.com/watch?v=FssXv8QR7wU) to see the video, it was too long of a gif).

 <a href="http://www.youtube.com/watch?v=FssXv8QR7wU"><img src="./LASER00000.png"></a>

 You can see a huge number of photons builds up!
-And these photons are from stimulated emission, so the direction, phase, and polarization is 100% the same!
-So this triangle representation of photons isn't that clear how nice the light is we get out.
-If I use the old wave representation for the photon it shows how nice aligned the light is:
+And these photons are from stimulated emission, so the direction, phase, and polarization is identical!
+This triangle representation of photons does not clearly show how nice the resulting light is.
+If I use the old wave representation for the photon it shows how nicely aligned/coherent the light is:

 <img src="./11_photons/light/light.gif"/>

-In a real laser, Photons will bounce around the mirror a billion times per second, and there would be billions of atoms in there as well.
+In a real laser, photons will bounce around the mirror a billion times per second, and there would be billions of atoms in there as well.

 ### That's all for lasers or what?

-No!
-But I'll save the following for part2: I didn't talk about how we get coherent light with optical resonance.
-I also didn't talk about how nice a 4 level atom for a gain medium is.
-I didn't mention about other different kinds of lasers.
+There are many other interesting facts about lasers, but I'll save that for part 2.
+Specifically, I didn't talk about how we get coherent light with optical resonance.
+I also didn't talk about the advantage of using a 4 level atom for the gain medium.
+Lastly, I didn't mention other different kinds of lasers.
 For example how we can pump with kinetic energy instead of light, or what type of lasers we are dealing with solid-state, gas, dye, or semiconductor lasers.

 *Cool physics, infinite scientific uses, and the best cat toy make lasers one of the most important discoveries.*